wkumari/draft-wkumari-opsawg-sdi/README.md

    In a growing, global network, significant amounts of time and money are spent simply deploying new devices and "forklift" upgrading existing devices.
-In many cases these devices are in shared datacenters (for example, Internet Exchange Points (IXP) or "carrier neutral datacenters"), which have staff on hand which can be contracted to perform things like physical installs, reboot devices, load initial configurations, etc.  There are also a number of (often vendor proprietary) protocols to perform initial device installs and configurations - for example, many network devices will attempt to use DHCP to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.
+In many cases, these devices are in shared datacenters (for example, Internet Exchange Points (IXP) or "carrier neutral datacenters"), which have staff on hand that can be contracted to perform tasks including physical installs, device reboots, loading initial configurations, etc.  There are also a number of (often vendor proprietary) protocols to perform initial device installs and configurations - for example, many network devices will attempt to use DHCP to get an IP address and configuration server, and then fetch and install a configuration when they are first powered on.

    Network device configurations contain a significant amount of security related and / or proprietary information (for example,